rocjs/roc/docs/FAQ.md

 Let’s look at this with some real examples. `roc-package-web-app` is a package since it’s critical to be able to do anything in a project. `roc-plugin-style-sass` on the other hand fits great as a plugin since it enhances the package with support to use Sass. `roc-package-style-sass` would not make sense since that would not by itself be enough to do anything in a project.

 ### I have a feature that I would like to add to a package, should I make a PR that adds it or should it be a plugin?
 There is of course no clear answer to this question and every situation is different.
 However as a general rule it can be good to think about what the feature one wants to add does.
 Is it something that everyone that uses the package most likely would want?
 Then it should probably be added to the package directly.
-Is this feature something that only will beneficial to this package or potentially several different packages?
+Is it something that will only be beneficial to this individual package or would it potentially be beneficial to more than one package?
 If the later it should probably be a plugin so it can be reused across several packages.

 A good start when experimenting with something a bit more complex is to always start with it being a plugin.
 This allows for easy experimentation without having to change any packages and if the feature works as intended it can later be moved into a package directly.